Minimax estimation of Functional Principal Components from noisy discretized functional data: Introduction

-From a theoretical perspective, the main challenge is to assess the rates of convergence of the obtained estimators, in a very specific framework since functional principal component analysis combines two very different convergence settings: a first one associated with the sampling of $n$ independent processes with same distribution of $Z$, and a non-parametric setting since data are functions, here observed at $p$ points.
-Early works focused on the continuous non-noisy case, corresponding to $p=+\infty$ and $\sigma=0$, for which the empirical estimator achieves an optimal $n^{-1}$ parametric rate (up to a logarithmic factor) for the risk associated to the $\mathbb L^2$-error \citep{Bosq} or to the operator norm of the projector \citep{Mas}.
-But the challenge is now to determine how discretization and how the noise impact the estimation of the eigenelements of the covariance operator.
-In particular, the statistical implications of the smoothing step are rarely debated, whereas it raises some concern, mainly related to the level of regularity of the underlying process versus the choice of the smoothing basis, and the capacity of distinguishing noise from signal through this method.
-In particular, the regularity of the functional data has also deep impact on the mathematical developments required to account for the projection step on the smoothing basis $\phi$.
-Indeed, the operator $\Gamma$ being trace-class,
+From a theoretical perspective, the main challenge is to assess the rates of convergence of the estimators of the elements of the principal components basis, in a very specific framework.
+FDA combines two very different convergence settings: a first one associated with the sampling of $n$ independent processes $Z_1,\hdots,Z_n$, and a non-parametric setting since data are functions, here observed at $p$ points. \cite{Hall} investigate the estimation of the elements of the fPCA basis in the case where the number of discretization points by individual is bounded and the grid is random (i.e. $p_i\leq p$ with $p$ fixed and $n\to+\infty$).
+They obtain non-parametric rates for a kernel smoothing estimator which are optimal under the assumption that the function to estimate is exactly two-times differentiable.
+However, the authors themselves point out that their results are no longer valid in the case of a fixed regular grid, where consistent estimation is not possible when $p$ is fixed.
+In the context of the estimation of the mean function of a functional data sample, \citet{CY11} found that the optimal rates of convergence are completely different if we consider a fixed grid or a random grid.
+It appears that, in the case of a fixed grid, the minimax estimation rates of the function principal components basis remain unknown.
+Hence we propose to investigate the joint impact of noise and discretization (sampling scheme) on the estimation of the eigenelements of the covariance operator.

-is finite.
-Consequently, we cannot resume the problem to a setting where functional data $Z$ would be like an infinite vector of coefficients $\langle Z,\phi_\lambda\rangle$, $\lambda\in\Lambda$ of equal variance.
-This distinction is crucial and comes from the fact that the dimensionality of functional data does not arise in same terms as in the vector case since the variance of most coefficients vanishes at infinity.
-Another positive consequence is that functional principal component analysis may avoid the inconsistency problems raised by \citet{Johnstone}.
-Hence, the asymptotic properties of functional principal component when $n$ and $p$ both tend to infinity differ from those of standard principal component analysis for high-dimensional data.
+In addition, a common practice is to first smooth the data, usually by projecting it into a splines basis with a roughness penalty or via kernel smoothing (see e.g. \citealt{Ram}).
+However, the statistical implications of the smoothing step are rarely debated, whereas it raises some concern, mainly related to the level of regularity of the underlying process versus the choice of the smoothing basis, and the capacity of distinguishing noise from signal through this method. \citep[Section 2.2, p.
+2336]{CY11} point out that, in the case of mean estimation, there is no benefit from smoothing in terms of convergence rates when the observation grid is fixed.
+This implies that usual splines or kernel smoothing step can lead to suboptimal estimators if the smoothing parameter is not well chosen (see Theorem 2.2 of \cite{CY11}).